-The Mausoleum of Shaykh Najm al-Din Kubra (1145-1221) is located in the ancient cemetery adjacent to the, modern city center of Kunya Urgench.
-Built by Qutlugh Timur (1321-1333), the governor of Khorezm, the mausoleum is named after Najm al-Din Kubra al Khorezmi, the Muslim philosopher who founded the Kubrawiyyah Sufi order.
-Najm al-Din Kubra was also an artist, physician and a military general who was martyred during the Mongol invasion of Khorezm.
-Seven books and 24 Persian quatrains (rubai) written by Kubra survive to this day.
-He traveled widely and was also known as "Shaikh-i Wali Tarash", or the creator of saints.
+The Mausoleum of Shaykh Najm al-Din Kubra (1145-1221) is located in the ancient cemetery adjacent to the modern city center of Köneürgench (Kunya Urgench or Gurganj).
+Built by Qutlugh Timur (1321-1333), the governor of Khwarazm, the mausoleum is named after Najm al-Din Kubra al Khwarazmi, the Muslim philosopher who founded the Kubrawiyya Sufi order.
+Najm al-Din Kubra was also an artist, physician and a military general who was martyred during the Mongol invasion of Khwarazm.
+Seven books and 24 Persian quatrains (ruba'i) written by Kubra survive to this day.
+He traveled widely and was also known as "Shaykh-i Wali Tarash", or the creator of saints.

 Outside, the surfaces of the brick domes are accentuated with bricks projecting out rhythmically every few courses.
 The octagonal drums seen inside the mausoleum are rounded on the outside.
 The exterior of the structure is largely plain exposed brick.
 The decorative effort is concentrated on the pishtaq, which is decorated with blue glazed tiles with geometrical patterns, framed by a tile band of Arabic inscriptions painted in white on a blue background.
 These inscriptions praise Kutlugh Timur, the patron.
 Two rows of muqarnas, mostly damaged, crown the pishtaq niche.
 The pishtaq itself is dangerously leaning northward.
 All the elaborately carved wooden doors in the monument are replicas, while the originals are kept inside with little or no protection.